embeddedTS/service-mma8451/README.md

 NXP MMA8451 3-axis Accelerometer Service plug-in for express-modular-server
 ===========================================================================

 This is a plug-in for [express-modular-server](https://github.com/michael-ts/express-modular-server/).
-It provides a services which samples the NXP MMA8451 3-axis accelerator through the Linux event device for the specified amount of time.
+It provides a service which samples the NXP MMA8451 3-axis accelerator through the Linux event device for the specified amount of time.

 If a string option is presented upon initialization, it is the base endpoint to serve accelerometer samples from.
 If this option is not present,  a base endpoint of `/accelerometer/` is used.